CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0.txt

 #	Updated Function ProcessAdministration to handle merging functions OutputRASProxySettings
 #		and OutputRASMiscSettings into Function OutputRASSettings
 #
+#	Updated Function OutputRASAuthSettings output to match the current console
+#
+#	Updated Function OutputRASSessionSetting output to match the current console
+#
 #	Updated numerous ENUMS throughout the script
 #
 #	Updated the help text